What Is Hyperlexia? My Child’s Journey to Reading at Age 3

 Konrad's hyperlexia has taken us on a cool journey.
 Well, a cool journey only when we didn't rely on a mass of unhelpful, negative information about hyperlexia and its connection to autism.
 Currently, Konrad is writing several user manuals for all of his inventions.
 A strength that emerged at age three is still developing in cool ways.

 If you have experience with hyperlexia, tell us in the comments!
+And for more ways Konrad developed that didn't follow "typical" milestones, check out this post.

 Wow!
 So amazing that Konrad learned to read so young! ♥️♥️